Strengthen Your Leadership. Expand Your Network.

 Connect.
 Learn.
 Grow.

-Join a practical and thought-provoking Community of Practice designed exclusively for senior People and Culture (P & C) and Organisational Development (OD) professionals.
-This six month program brings together experienced practitioners who are passionate about strengthening organisational capability, sharing contemporary practice and exploring the evolving challenges shaping today’s workplaces.
+Join a practical and thought provoking one day conference designed exclusively for senior People and Culture (P&C) and Organisational Development (OD) professionals.
+This event brings together experienced practitioners who are passionate about strengthening organisational capability, sharing contemporary practice and exploring the evolving challenges shaping today's workplaces.

-Whether you are shaping people strategy, partnering with leaders, driving culture transformation, or building organisational capability, this Community of Practice offers a trusted space to connect with peers, exchange ideas, reflect on emerging trends and build meaningful professional relationships across industries and sectors.
+Whether you are shaping people strategy, partnering with leaders, driving culture transformation, or building organisational capability, this conference offers a trusted space to connect with peers, exchange ideas, reflect on emerging trends and build meaningful professional relationships across industries and sectors.

 REGISTER NOW